A block of mass m is pulled up a frictionless inclined plane of a... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

 A block of mass is pulled up a frictionless inclined plane of angle by a constant force parallel to the incline, moving it a distance along the plane.
-What is the work done by the force on the block during this displacement?
+What is the work done by the force during this process?

 Watch next